budgetdad/Eternaldad/README.md

-# Eternaldad
+# Budgetdad

 **A community-driven platform and resource hub for single fathers.**

 Built by [Mwebe Morgan](https://beacons.ai/budgetdad) — 53-year-old single father of six, 25-year headteacher, the man who feeds six children on **$327.45 a week**.
+For four years, he worked as an admin manager for an engineering company.
+He learnt early that systems work better than having none.

 ---